Getting Started with Puzzle Maker Pro - Cross Sum

 • Place the numbers 1 to 9 in the empty squares, to solve these simple equations

-• Calculate the steps from left to right, the first line would be (x + y) divided by z = 4
+• Calculate the steps from left to right, the first line would be (x + y) divided by z = 4, and top to bottom.

 • The outcome has to be zero or greater